Elizabeth Tsurkov: Kidnapping and release

 Tsurkov entered Iraq with her Russian passport in January 2023.
-She was visiting Iraq to conduct field research in Iraq for her doctoral dissertation at Princeton University, as confirmed by the university's deputy spokesperson on October 3, 2023.
 Multiple Princeton scholars and employees, including Professors Amaney Jamal, Tali Mendelberg and Mark Beissinger, were aware of her research in Baghdad.
+Her last communications with Princeton was on 19 March 2023.

-Tsurkov contacted a Shia cleric named Ahmed Alwani with the intention of meeting his cousin Muhammad Alwani, a senior official in the Kata'ib Hezbollah in Iraq.
-When the two men discovered Tsurkov's Israeli citizenship, Muhammad Alwani decided to have her kidnapped.
-Tsurkov was abducted on March 21, 2023, while sitting in a cafe in Baghdad's Karrada district.
+Tsurkov contacted Shia cleric Ahmed Alwani with the intention of meeting his cousin Muhammad Alwani, a senior official in the Kata'ib Hezbollah in Iraq.
+Shafaq News reported that when the two men discovered Tsurkov's Israeli citizenship, Muhammad Alwani decided to have her kidnapped, although Tsurkov says her kidnappers did not know about her citizenship until a month after and believes she was more likely taken for ransom.
+Tsurkov was abducted on 21 March 2023, while sitting in a cafe in Baghdad's Karrada district.

 Response

 Shortly after her disappearance, an Iraqi news website said that Iraqi authorities were questioning an Iranian citizen in connection to the kidnapping.

 In early July 2023, Israeli prime minister Benjamin Netanyahu confirmed Tsurkov had been abducted, and accused Kata'ib Hezbollah of abducting her, which they denied.
 The Iraqi government made a statement that they were investigating Tsurkov's disappearance, but so far had no answers.

-On September 8, 2023, human rights organizations Amnesty International, Democracy for the Arab World Now, Human Rights Watch, and Scholars at Risk and urged the Iraqi government "take steps to ensure the immediate and unconditional release of Elizabeth Tsurkov," citing the International Convention for the Protection of All Persons from Enforced Disappearance.
-On September 11, American senators Bob Menendez and Cory Booker wrote a letter asking American President Joe Biden to put pressure on the Iraqi government for Tsurkov's release.
-On September 13, a Princeton spokesperson said the university "...continues to communicate with relevant government officials and experts to understand how we can best support Elizabeth’s safe return to her family and her studies at Princeton".
+On 8 September 2023, human rights organizations Amnesty International, Democracy for the Arab World Now, Human Rights Watch, and Scholars at Risk urged the Iraqi government "take steps to ensure the immediate and unconditional release of Elizabeth Tsurkov," citing the International Convention for the Protection of All Persons from Enforced Disappearance.
+On 11 September, American senators Bob Menendez and Cory Booker wrote a letter asking American President Joe Biden to put pressure on the Iraqi government for Tsurkov's release.
+On 13 September a Princeton spokesperson said the university "...continues to communicate with relevant government officials and experts to understand how we can best support Elizabeth’s safe return to her family and her studies at Princeton".

-On November 13, 2023, a 4-minute video of Tsurkov was released on Telegram and subsequently aired by Alrabiaa TV.
+On 13 November 2023, a 4-minute video of Tsurkov was released on Telegram and subsequently aired by Alrabiaa TV.
 In the video, which could not be authenticated, Tsurkov says she had been detained for seven months, although she does not identify her captors or location, and she also mentions the Gaza war.
 Tsurkov also says in the video that she had been working for the CIA and Mossad, which Tsurkov's family denied.
 Several Iraqi experts determined it was a forced confession made under duress, making it invalid and unreliable.

 In late January 2025, Iraqi foreign minister Fuad Hussein confirmed to Israeli journalist Barak Ravid that Tsurkov was still alive and that efforts were underway to secure her release.
 Tsurkov's family expressed doubt about the Iraqi government's efforts.